JSRocksHQ/jsrockshq.github.io/src/posts/en/es6-modules-today-with-6to5.md

 ![AMD ES6](/img/amd-es6.png)

 # Conclusion
-With this simple tutorial you can see how easy is to setup an ES6 environment to work with modules.
+With this simple tutorial you can see how easy it is to setup an ES6 environment to work with modules.
 6to5 is an excelent painless tool you can use today to transpile future ES6 code to current ES5 code.
 Go ahead and fork the repo [es6-modules-today-with-6to5](https://github.com/es6rocks/es6-modules-today-with-6to5), submit issues, questions or pull-requests.
 Comments are welcome :)